jkrLab/HiHiC/model_HiCPlus/README.md

 ### Model
 It's important to use a suitable model when doing prediction.
 At this moment we only provide one model, which is suitable for 200~300M reads hic data (downsampling rate at 16).

 For other sequencing depth data, the users need to train models at a different downsampling rate (e.g. 40).
-For more information about how to select downsampling rate, please refer to the original HiCplus paper.
+For more information about how to select downsampling rate, please refer to the original HiCPlus paper.